 The Bank is exposed to certain risks and uncertainties in conducting its business.
-The Bank's principal risk categories are shown below and further details on which can be found in note 4:
+The Bank's principal risk categories are shown below.

-- Credit Risk the risk that a borrower or counterparty will fail to meet its obligations in accordance with the agreed terms.
-The Bank's total credit exposure as at 31 March 2014 was USD 31.1 billion (2013: USD 30.3 billion). - Liquidity Risk the risk that the Bank, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due, or can only secure such resources at excessive cost. - Market Risk the risk that fluctuations in interest rates, foreign exchange rates, or stock prices will change the market value of financial products, leading to a loss.
+- Credit Risk the risk of any losses the Bank may incur due to reduction or loss of the value of assets (including off-balance sheet assets) arising from any credit events, such as the deterioration of a borrower's financial standing. - Liquidity Risk the risk that the Bank cannot meet its liabilities, unwind or settle its positions as they become due. - Market Risk the risk that movements in interest rates, foreign exchange rates, or stock prices will change the market value of financial products, leading to a loss.
 The Bank uses Value at Risk ("VaR") to a 99% confidence interval to measure market risk alongside other relevant metrics.
-During the year the average VaR was USD 0.3m. - Conduct Risk is the risk of the Bank's behaviour resulting in poor customer outcome and/or damage to the integrity of the financial markets.
+During the year the average one day VaR was USD 0.4 million.

+- Conduct Risk is the risk of the Bank's behaviour resulting in poor customer outcomes and/or damage to the integrity of the financial markets.
 Any significant failure in this area could lead to regulatory censure and/or reputational damage. - Operational Risk the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events, including legal risks.
-Historically, losses in this risk category have been low. - Other non financial risks as a result of its activities the Bank assumes other potential risk impacts such as reputational and others which it manages with in the overall policy framework.
+Historically, losses in this risk category have been low. - Other non financial risks as a result of its activities the Bank assumes other potential risk impacts such as reputational and others which it manages within the overall policy framework.
 Historically, losses in this risk category have been low.

-The above list should not be considered exhaustive as the Bank is also exposed to other potential risks and uncertainties.
+The above list is not exhaustive as the Bank is also exposed to other potential risks and uncertainties.

-Further information on the way the Bank manages its risk is set out in Note 4 to the financial statements.
+Further information on the way the Bank manages its risk is set out in note 4 to the financial statements.